pychuang/ll-api/doc/source/guide-participant.rst

 			what you think is missing.
 Our contact details are at the bottom of this page

-This guide is meant to be a practical guide to participating in the Living Lab.
+This guide is meant to be a practical guide to participating in the (CLEF) Living Lab.
 Since we deviate significantly from the typical TREC style evaluation setup that most participants are likely to be familiar with, we will focus primarily on those differences.

 Participating in the lab involves following these steps: